briankoser/sfc-listeners-guide/episodes/0139-what-is-theos-list-and-other-news.md

 # Feedback
-<a class="timestamp tag is-medium is-rounded is-primary" href="http://scifichristian.hipcast.com/deluge/f17a451a-d9b0-008c-c958-0a9fa707c81f.mp3#t=01:03:30">1:03:30</a> Matt apologizes to the fans who complained about the teasing they got from feedback.
+{% timeLink podcast_file_url, '1:03:30' %} Matt apologizes to the fans who complained about the teasing they got from feedback.
 Ben doesn't apologize.

 Rick Lee James had Dr. John Walton on his podcast.